Job Submission and Control

 Advanced / Automated job submission and management

-Further information on advanced or automated job submission and management can be found on our dedicated page: Advanced Job Submission and Control
+Further information on advanced or automated job submission and management can be found on our dedicated pages: Advanced Job Submission and Control and Advanced Job Profiling and Analysis.

 Reference information and further resources

-Quick reference information for the SGE scheduler (ShARC), Bessemer scheduler (SLURM) and Stanage scheduler can be found in the Scheduler Reference Info section.
+Quick reference information for the SLURM scheduler used on both the Stanage and Bessemer clusters can be found in the Scheduler Reference Info section.